DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/cinema-sound-history/_index.md

 ---

+#### Dolby Stereo and the Emergence of a New Aesthetic

-> of the “emergence” of a new sound aesthetic in the use of [Dolby Stereo] ambience hides the fact that no other aesthetic could possibly have emerged simply because of the system’s design.
-The screen centrality and the lack of divergence inherent in Dolby Stereo ensured that all dialogue and main sound effects would be channeled to the screen speakers and not the surrounds.
+> "The 'emergence' of a new sound aesthetic in the use of [Dolby Stereo] ambience hides the fact that no other aesthetic could possibly have emerged simply because of the system’s design.
+The screen centrality and the lack of divergence inherent in Dolby Stereo ensured that all dialogue and main sound effects would be channeled to the screen speakers and not the surrounds."
 >
-> -- Jay Beck
+> — Jay Beck

 {{% note %}}
 - The introduction of the surround channel in cinema sound systems allowed for the placement of sounds around the audience.
-- However, instead of expanding the possibilities of true surround sound, the Dolby Stereo system reinforced and formalized the traditional norms of monophonic, screen-centric cinema.
+- However, Dolby Stereo reinforced traditional norms of monophonic, screen-centric cinema instead of fully exploring true surround sound.
-- Dolby's concept of multi-channel sound design was rooted in monophonic principles, limiting the creative potential of full-fledged surround sound.
+- Dolby's multi-channel sound design was rooted in monophonic principles, which limited the creative possibilities of surround sound.
-- The technical constraints of the Dolby Stereo matrix, rather than filmmakers' preferences, continued to shape sound design practices in the film industry from the 1980s through the early 1990s.
+- The technical constraints of the Dolby Stereo matrix, more than filmmakers' preferences, shaped sound design practices from the 1980s through the early 1990s.
 {{%/ note %}}

 ---